 Cross and WheelFrom parallel lines consisting of couples (e.g, two-faced lines, lines back to back):

 "Single Cross and Wheel" is the same action done by individual dancers, starting from a box: Hinge followed by Step and Fold.
-Note: These two calls are part of a larger family of calls, distinguished by the addition of the words "Grand" and "Trade".
+Note: These two calls are part of a larger family of calls, distinguished by whether their names includes the words "Grand", "Single", and/or "Trade".
 References:

 Cross BackFrom a box, leaders U-Turn Back while the trailers pull by with the outside hand.
 If you started in a right-handed box you should expect to find yourself in a left-handed box, and vice versa.References: